"A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Three-way Bayonet Locking Connector

 Bayonet Locking Connector; a connector using some number of locking posts or slots so that the two ends of the connectors will mate and lock together with a twisting motion.
 Also called Bayonet coupling or quick-coupling connector.
 There are many different families of connectors that are baynet locking, BNC being the most common.
-The common style BNC connector will have two locking posts; however three locking posts are vary common with military connectors.
+The common style BNC connector will have two locking posts; however three locking posts are very common with military connectors.

 Refer here for Coax Connector Manufacturers